princemaxp/W5HC/README.md

 📌 About

 The W5HC Framework™ is designed by Biswajit Satapathy to bring clarity and consistency in technical support and incident analysis.
-It uses the W5HC method (Who, What, When, Where, Why, How, and Conclusion) to structure information, ensuring:
+It uses the W5HC method (What, Who, When, Where, Why, How, and Change) to structure information, ensuring:

 Faster root cause analysis (RCA)